apsukx/nd3-learning-journey-2025/README.md

-# nd3-learning-journey-2025
+# Industrial Automation, Networking, and Data-Driven Systems

+---

-# Thailand’s Industrial Automation
+# 1. Thailand’s Industrial Automation

-## 1. Introduction
+## 1.1 Introduction

 Thailand has long been recognized as one of the major manufacturing bases in Southeast Asia, particularly in industries such as automotive, electronics, food processing, and consumer goods.
 Historically, the country’s manufacturing sector relied heavily on labor-intensive processes supported by relatively low labor costs.